fotock/TheImagePicker/README.md

 ```

-C. Request large heap memory using "largeHeap" attribute for your application.
+C. (Optional) Request large heap memory using "largeHeap" attribute for your application.
 This will avoid application to
 crash on low memory devices.
 The side effect would be that your application may force
 other applications to be kicked out of memory.
 Nothing very severe.